infor-design/enterprise-wc/src/ids-pager/README.md

 ## Features (with code samples)

-A pager with a data set that represents 10 entries per-page, with 100 items overall, with basic navigation buttons, and a user input:
+A pager with a data set that represents 10 entries per page, with 100 items overall, with basic navigation buttons, and a user input:
 ```html
 <ids-pager page-size="10" total="100" page-number="1">
   <ids-pager-button first></ids-pager-button>